lynnfaraday/aresmush.com/_root/tutorials/code/dev-tools.md

 I personally don't think a Ruby IDE like RubyMine is worth the cost for the benefits you get, but YMMV.

+## Github Desktop

+[GitHub Desktop](https://desktop.github.com/) is a nice tool that makes it easy to work with GitHub.
+It's available for Mac or Windows.

+The [Using GitHub](/tutorials/code/edit-code/github) screencast walks you through how to use GitHub Desktop.

 ## Test Environment

 It's helpful to have a place to test your code that *isn't* your main game.
 That way you can make sure everything works right before unleashing it on your players.

-> **Important!** It's strongly recommended that you follow the standard [installation instructions](/tutorials/install) for your very first Ares game.
+> <i class="fa fa-exclamation-triangle"></i> **Note:** It's strongly recommended that you follow the standard [installation instructions](/tutorials/install) for your very first Ares game.
 For just a few bucks, less than the price of a grande coffee, you can spin up a droplet for a couple weeks and get your feet wet.
 That way you're not trying to learn both Ares code and Ares server setup at the same time!
-Once you have a little more experience with Ares, you can explore some of the [other options](/tutorials/code/dev-tools) for setting up a game for development purposes.
+Once you have a little more experience with Ares, you can explore these other options for setting up a game for development purposes.

+### Overview

 See the [Setting Up a Test Game](/tutorials/code/edit-code/test-game) tutorial for a screencast explaining and demonstrating your options.
-Some technical details for each can be found below.
+Those options are explained more in the following sections.

 ### Installing on a Local PC

-If you have MacOS or Linux installed on your home PC, you can actually install your own copy of Ares and run the code locally.
+If you have MacOS installed on your home PC, you can actually install your own copy of Ares and run the code locally.
 This makes testing a breeze.

-Unfortunately, AresMUSH doesn't run on Windows at the present time due to a limitation of a third-party library used in the database adapter.  :(
+AresMUSH won't run on Windows due to a limitation in the database driver, but you can install a Virtual Machine on your Windows PC (explained below).

 <button data-toggle="collapse" data-target="#macsetup" class="btn btn-info">Show Mac Setup Instructions</button>
 <div id="macsetup" class="collapse">